swcool/swcool.github.io/_posts/2013-12-04-markview-membership-features.md

 #### How To convert markdown document to slides:
   1. Inside markdown file, use '---' as seperator for each slide, make sure to put '---' at the end of each slide.

-### More New Features for membership are coming ...
+### More New Advance Features are coming ...

-## Join Membership Steps
+## Access Advance Feature Steps
   1. In Markview extension [option page](chrome-extension://ckaohobfbknbdldnafchijkpmfkncdml/options.html),
-     Click "Subscribe" Button to go to Paypal, Memebership has 10 days trial period for free, membership fee is $10 (USD) for 6 months.
+     Click "Subscribe" Button to go to Paypal subscribe Memebership.
+Membership has 10 days trial period for free, membership fee is $10 (USD) for 6 months.
   2. After we recieve notice from Paypal when user sign up the membership plan successfully, we will send user email to let he/she sign in Markview Service Server.
-  3. Go to Markview Extension Option page, click "Membership Access" to sign in, after "Membership Access" button turn Green, you are ready to use membership features.
+  3. Go to Markview Extension Option page, click "Advance Access" to sign in.
+After sign in successfully, refresh the options.html, you shoud see "Advance Access" button turn Green, you are ready to use Advance features.
-  4. If you have any issues regarding membership process, send email to: contact@baiyunconsulting.com
+  4. If you have any issues regarding access advance features process, send email to: contact@baiyunconsulting.com

-### MarkView User can Join Membership Here
+### MarkView User can Request Advance Features Access Here
 <div id="signup">
   <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
   <input type="hidden" name="cmd" value="_s-xclick">